santavalleytea/TIS-100-Game-Solutions/README.md

 TIS-100 simulates a fictional assembly-like machine composed of interconnected processing nodes.
 Each puzzle requires writing programs under strict constraints (instruction count, node usage, cycle limits).

+Note that the node numbers indicate the boxes and is read from left to right (i.e. 0 to 4 on the first row, 5 to 8 on the second etc.).

 ---

 ## 🎯 Objectives